Abortion in the United States: Abortion financing

 The abortion debate has also been extended to the question of who pays the medical costs of the procedure, with some states using the mechanism as a way of reducing the number of abortions.

-The cost of an abortion varies depending on factors such as location, facility, timing, and type of procedure.
-In 2005, a non-hospital abortion at 10 weeks' gestation ranged from $90 to $1,800 (average: $430), whereas an abortion at 20 weeks' gestation ranged from $350 to $4,520 (average: $1,260).
-Costs are higher for a medical abortion than a first-trimester surgical abortion.
+The cost of an abortion varies depending on factors such as location, facility, timing, type of procedure, and whether or not there is insurance or some other type of financial assistance.
+In 2022, a medication abortion cost was about $580 at Planned Parenthood, though it could be more, up to around $800, in other facilities.
+During the first trimester an in-clinic abortion cost up to around $800, though often less; the average cost at Planned Parenthood was about $600.
+A second trimester procedure varied depending on the stage of pregnancy.
+The average ranged from about $715 earlier in the second trimester to $1,500–2,000 later in the second trimester.
 A variety of resources from support organizations are available to contribute to the costs of the procedure, as well as travel expenses.

 Abortion fund organizations

 A variety of organizations offer financial support for people seeking abortions, including travel and other expenses.
 Access Reproductive Care–Southeast (ARC Southeast), the Brigid Alliance, the Midwest Access Coalition (MAC), and the National Network of Abortion Funds are examples of such groups.